Coffee and pastry at a Minneapolis cafe

 A newer addition on Nicollet Ave that brings a slightly different energy — a little louder, a little more colorful, with a menu that includes creative seasonal drinks alongside solid espresso basics.
 Good representation of Whittier's eclectic personality.

 The scene: Whittier's coffee scene benefits from its overall commercial density.
-You have a Spyhouse for the reliable flagship experience, Quixotic for the indie-shop loyalty, and newer spots filling in the gaps.
+You have a Spyhouse for the reliable flagship experience, SK Coffee for the single-origin deep-dive, and newer spots filling in the gaps.
 The real advantage is context: you can get excellent coffee and then walk two blocks to Eat Street for lunch.
 No other coffee neighborhood offers that food adjacency.

 Shops